3D cylindrical BGK model of electron phase-space holes with finite velocity and polarization drift: 3D BGK model

 \subsection{Parallel Vlasov dynamics}

-We consider the case of an uniform magnetized plasma composed of ions and electrons and we represent these species by a distribution function $f_s$ where $s=e,i$ for electrons (of charge $-e$ and mass $m$) and ions (of charge $Ze$ and mass $M$), respectively.
-The BGK model (\cite{bernstein1957exact}) of EH is a one dimensional, stationary ($\partial_{t}f_{s}=0$) nonlinear exact solution of the Vlasov equation for a given shape of potential.
-Based on the observations (\cite{andersson2009new,tao2011model,holmes2018electron,steinvall2019observations,tong2018simultaneous}), the EH potential can be represented in cylindrical geometry ($r,\theta, z$) independent by rotation around the ambient magnetic field axis ($\mathbf{B}_0 = B_0\hat{\mathbf{z}}$), and can be written in the EH frame in the following double-Gaussian form:
+The original BGK model \cite{bernstein1957exact} of EH is a one dimensional, stationary ($\partial_{t}f_{e}=0$) nonlinear exact solution of the Vlasov-Poisson system of equations for a given shape of potential.
+Based on the observations \cite{andersson2009new, tao2011model,holmes2018electron, steinvall2019observations, tong2018simultaneous}, the EH potential can be represented in cylindrical coordinates ($r,\theta, z$) independent by rotation around the ambient magnetic field axis ($\mathbf{B}_0 = B_0\hat{\mathbf{z}}$), and can be written in the EH frame in the following double-Gaussian form:

-with $\phi_0$ the amplitude of the potential structure, $\ell_{\perp}$ and $\ell_{\parallel}$ its width in the perpendicular and parallel directions with respect to $\mathbf{B}_0$, respectively.
-We assume therefore that the magnetic perturbation is much smaller than the ambient magnetic field ($\delta B\ll B_0$).
-Also, due to the cylindrical symmetry, azimuthal displacements ($\mathbf{E}\times \mathbf{B}_0$, with $\mathbf{E}=-\mathbf{\nabla}\phi$) do not contribute to equilibrium in phase space and will not be considered (\cite{tao2011model}).
-In order to simplify, we will also consider the perturbed Lorentz term negligible with regard to the electric perturbation ($\mathbf{v}\times \delta \mathbf{B} \ll \mathbf{E}$).
-In addition, the electron Larmor radius being much smaller than the size of the EH ($\rho_{Le}\ll \ell_{\perp}$) (\cite{ muschietti2002modeling,franz2000perpendicular,tao2011model}), the electron motion can be approximated by their guiding center motion.
-Indeed, as a first approximation for describing the kinetic dynamics along the ambient magnetic field, we will neglect the perpendicular motion of the particles, and we will solve the corresponding simplified Vlasov equation, just along the $z$ axis for a given $r$ value, as follows:
+with $\phi_0$ the amplitude of the potential structure, $\ell_{\perp}$ and $\ell_{\parallel}$ its half-width in the perpendicular and parallel directions to $\mathbf{B}_0$, respectively.
+It is also reasonable to consider the magnetic field perturbation to be much smaller than the ambient magnetic field ($\delta B\ll B_0$) and the perturbed Lorentz term to be negligible compared to the electric field perturbation ($\mathbf{v}\times \delta \mathbf{B} \ll \mathbf{\delta E}$, with $\mathbf{\delta E}=-\mathbf{\nabla}\phi$).
+The Larmor radius of the electrons being generally much smaller than the perpendicular size of the EH ($\rho_{L}\ll \ell_{\perp}$) and their travel time in the structure sufficiently slow compared to their gyroperiod ($(|u_e|+v_T)/\ell_{\parallel} \ll \omega_c $),\cite{muschietti2002modeling, franz2000perpendicular, tao2011model, fox2008laboratory} their motion can be approximated by their guiding center motion.
+Due to the cylindrical symmetry, azimuthal drift displacements ($\mathbf{\delta E}\times \mathbf{B}_0$) do not contribute to equilibrium in phase space and will not be considered \cite{tao2011model, chen2002GRL}.
+Indeed, as a first approximation for describing the kinetic dynamics along the ambient magnetic field, we will neglect the radial and azimuthal motions of the electrons (\textit{i.e,} assume no dependence on perpendicular velocities), and we will solve the corresponding simplified Vlasov equation, just along the $z$-axis for a given $r$ value, the electrons being closely tied to a cylindrical magnetic field surface of radius $r$\cite{chen2002GRL, muschietti2002modeling}: